 It's important to always wash your hands with soap and water thoroughly after using the bathroom and before eating, especially if you know there's an illness going around.
 Making sure your bathroom surfaces are clean can also help to prevent infections.

-Food and water can also spread germs that cause diarrhea.
+Food and water can spread germs that cause diarrhea.
 To help protect yourself, cook foods thoroughly and wash raw fruits and vegetables well before eating them.
 Avoid eating pink hamburgers or other undercooked meat, and always refrigerate leftovers quickly — your delicious turkey dinner can grow nasty bacteria after just a few hours of sitting on the counter.

 Make sure your kitchen counters and cooking utensils are clean, too, especially after they've been in contact with raw meat, eggs, and poultry.
 Avoid eating food that's been left out for a few hours, even if it's been reheated, because toxins can still survive in the food.